04. Exploring Extended Object Populations with Histograms

 Targeted learning level: intermediate

-Introduction: This tutorial demonstrates how to retrieve apparent magnitudes and cluster offsets for a sample of extended objects around a rich galaxy cluster, and use 1- and 2-dimensional histograms to explore their apparent magnitude and color distributions.
+Introduction: This tutorial demonstrates how to retrieve apparent magnitudes and cluster offsets for a sample of extended objects around a rich galaxy cluster.
+It also demonstrates how to create 1-dimensional (1D) and 2-dimensional (2D) histograms to explore their apparent magnitude and color distributions.
+Galaxy color-magnitude diagrams (CMDs) are a standard and widely-used diagnostic plot type in astronomy.
+This tutorial uses a galaxy CMD that plots the g-band magnitude on the X-axis and the g-r color on the Y-axis.

-For more information about the DP0.2 catalogs, tables, and columns, visit the DP0.2 Data Products Definition Document (DPDD) DP0.2 Data Products Definition Document (DPDD) or the DP0.2 Catalog Schema Browser (it is at https://dm.lsst.org/sdm_schemas/browser/dp02.html ).
+For more information about the DP0.2 catalogs, tables, and columns, visit the DP0.2 Data Products Definition Document (DPDD) DP0.2 Data Products Definition Document (DPDD) or the DP0.2 Catalog Schema Browser.

 Step 1.
 Execute the ADQL query

 1.3.
-Enter the following ADQL code into the “ADQL Query” box:
+Enter the ADQL statement.
+Copy-paste the following ADQL code into the “ADQL Query” box.

 SELECT coord_dec, coord_ra, detect_isPrimary,